Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 Wright's median income among taxpayers was $81,845 in financial year 2022.
 The average income stood at $97,367 during the same period.
-These figures compared to those of Australian Capital Territory which were $68,678 and $83,634 respectively.
-Based on a Wage Price Index growth of 10.78% since financial year 2022, Wright's median income is estimated to be approximately $90,668 by March 2025, with the average income projected at around $107,863 during this period.
-According to 2021 Census figures, household incomes in Wright rank between the 92nd and 97th percentiles nationally.
-Income distribution shows that 39.7% of the population falls within the $1,500 - $2,999 income range, comprising 1,736 individuals.
-This aligns with the broader area where this cohort also represents 34.3%.
-Economic strength is evident with 42.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-Despite high housing costs consuming 16.2% of income, strong earnings place disposable income at the 91st percentile nationally.
+This compares to figures for Australian Capital Territory of $68,678 and $83,634 respectively.
+By September 2025, estimates based on a 13.6% growth since financial year 2022 would be approximately $92,976 (median) and $110,609 (average).
+According to the 2021 Census figures, household, family, and personal incomes in Wright rank highly nationally, between the 92nd and 97th percentiles.
+Income distribution data shows that 39.7% of the population, equating to 1,736 individuals, fall within the $1,500 - 2,999 income range, which aligns with the broader area where this cohort represents 34.3%.
+Economic strength is evident through 42.2% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+High housing costs consume 16.2% of income, but strong earnings place disposable income at the 91st percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income